malhajar17/ex_fl/README.md

-# FlexAI Cloud Services - Experiments
+# FlexAI Experiments

-This repository provides **a set of different experiments** designed for you to try out and explore **FlexAI Cloud Services** (or **FCS**).
+This repository provides **a set of different experiments** designed for you to try out and explore **FlexAI**.
 These experiments range from running your very first training job, to fine-tuning language, diffusion, and text-to-speech models using techniques like QLoRA and LoRA, as well as integrating FCS with other platforms, such as experiment trackers.

 ## Getting Started

 ### Prerequisites

-**FlexAI CLI**: Install the FlexAI CLI by following the steps shown in the [Installing the FlexAI CLI](https://docs.flex.ai/cli-installation) guide.
+**FlexAI CLI**: Install the FlexAI CLI by following the steps shown in the [Installing the FlexAI CLI](https://docs.flex.ai/cli/installation/) guide.

 ## The Experiments